-You’ll spend 50 days in the heart of Big Bend’s desert and canyon landscapes, following the Rio Grande and expanding your mastery of wilderness techniques across multiple environments.
-You’ll also be intensely focused on the skills needed to work in the field of outdoor and adventure education.
-You will be immersed in the history, tradition and teaching methods of Outward Bound, an organization that has long been a pioneer of wilderness and experiential education throughout the world.
-Designed specifically for individuals interested in pursuing instructional, guiding or teaching positions, this multi-layered course offers 50 days of in-depth learning in canoeing, backpacking, rock climbing, rappelling and first aid, while simultaneously exploring group dynamics, experiential education theory and methods and wilderness activity management.
+Spend your days in the heart of Big Bend’s desert and canyon landscapes, following the Rio Grande and expanding your mastery of wilderness techniques across multiple environments.
+Designed specifically for individuals interested in pursuing instructional, guiding or teaching positions in the outdoors, this multi-layered course offers 50 days of in-depth learning in canoeing, backpacking, rock climbing, rappelling and first aid, while simultaneously exploring group dynamics, experiential education theory and methods, and wilderness activity management.
+You’ll be immersed in the history, tradition and teaching methods of Outward Bound, an organization that has long been a pioneer of wilderness and experiential education throughout the world.
 This course will provide you with opportunities to act as a student as well as an educator within a community of peers.
-Previous students are working in all facets of the outdoor industry as guides, Instructors and classroom teachers, and those who have taken this course feel that it gave them valuable relevant skills and knowledge to be better educators.
+Having gained valuable skills and knowledge to be better educators, course alumni are now working in all facets of the outdoor industry as guides, instructors and classroom teachers.

 Are you motivated by the never-ending discovery in the adventure of the outdoors?
 Are you passionate about sharing knowledge and helping future generations become comfortable and confident appreciators of the natural world and skilled wilderness wanderers?
 Working as an outdoor educator requires deep technical expertise in outdoor skills alongside hands-on training in the science behind experiential learning and how to create lasting impact for students.
 Outward Bound leads the outdoor education industry in both areas, providing a coveted foundation to jump-start an outdoor-involved career.